afsa/super-detector-py/docs/source/install.rst

 SuperDetectorPy only works with ``python3`` and has only been tested using virtualenv with ``python3.8`` on Ubuntu 20.04.
 If multiple Python versions are installed, then virtualenv's ``--python`` option may be used to specify the version.

-Open a terminal, navigate to the root of the SuperDetectorPy repository, and run
+Open a terminal, navigate to the root of the SuperDetectorPy repository, and run:

 .. code-block:: bash